 AMD, whose market share in servers has slipped to less than 5 percent, is turning to ARM designs to differentiate itself from larger rival Intel and win customers for data center chips.
 ARM, which leads in the mobile-phone and tablet market, is upgrading its technology to try to provide energy-saving alternatives for the powerful computers used by companies such as Google Inc. and Facebook Inc.

 Intel now accounts for about 95.5 percent of the market for server chips, according to Mercury Research, with AMD holding the remainder.
 AMD joins a growing list of companies, including Samsung Electronics Co., Oracle Corp.
-(ORCL) and Nvidia Corp.
-(NVDA), that are developing ARM-based chips for servers, according to Gus Richard, an analyst at Piper Jaffray & Co.
+(ORCL:US) and Nvidia Corp.
+(NVDA:US), that are developing ARM-based chips for servers, according to Gus Richard, an analyst at Piper Jaffray & Co.

 Makers of server machines are seeking a greater variety of chip choices, AMD’s Read said in an interview.